 Note: Sichuan peppercorns can be found in most Asian markets or spice markets or ordered online.
 Discard any dark black seeds or stems before using (use the reddish brown husks only).
 Preserved mustard stems can be found at a well-stocked Asian grocer either in a fresh refrigerated bulk bin or in cans, or it can be ordered whole or shredded online.
 If you can't find them, a mixture of 2 1/2 tablespoons minced mild kimchi and 1/2 a tablespoon of minced capers will work in its place.

-- 6 whole dried small hot chili (such as árbol)
+6 whole dried small hot chiles (such as árbol)

 Crush half of Sichuan peppercorns in a mortar and pestle into a rough powder.
 In a medium skillet, heat 2 tablespoons oil, remaining whole Sichuan peppercorns, and dried chilies over medium-low heat, stirring frequently, until sizzling and aromatic, about 2 minutes.
 Add garlic, ginger, scallions, and mustard root and cook, stirring, until aromatic, about 1 minute.
 Remove from heat and set aside.

 Adjust rack to as close as possible to broiler and preheat broiler to high.
 In a large bowl, toss green beans with 1 tablespoon oil and season with salt and white pepper.
 Arrange in a single layer on a foil-lined rimmed baking sheet or broiler pan.
 Broil until beans are blistered and very lightly charred, 2 to 5 minutes depending on strength of broiler.
 Return beans to bowl.